 Carbamazepine has been associated with and increased risk of defects of the head and face, fingernails, and developmental delay.
-There may be precautions to decrease the risk of these effects.
+There may be precautions to decrease the risk of this effect.
+Do not stop taking carbamazepine without first speaking to your healthcare provider.
 Discontinuing mood stabilizer medications during pregnancy has been associated with a significant increase in symptom relapse.

 - Symptoms of your condition that bother you the most

 - If you have thoughts of suicide or harming yourself

 - Medications you have taken in the past for your condition, whether they were effective or caused any adverse effects

 - If you experience side effects from your medications, discuss them with your provider.
 Some side effects may pass with time, but others may require changes in the medication.